bjucps420/us-govt-todo-example-python/README.md

 Database diagrams are placed in the `architecture/` folder.
 The project uses a PostgreSQL backend.

 The backend for the project is placed in the `backend/` folder.
-The backend is written in Spring Boot / Java 17.
+The backend is written in Django / Python 3.

 The frontend for the project is placed in the `frontend/` folder.
 The frontend is written in Vue / Nuxt.